IKEMEFUNACHIDINMA/CodeAlpha_ToDoList/README.md

 # To-Do List Helper
 A simple and intuitive To-Do List Helper that helps you manage your tasks efficiently.
 Keep track of your daily activities, prioritize tasks, and achieve your goals with ease.
+Deployed now, Check it out on your own browser! : https://todolist-9wnc.onrender.com

 ## Features
 - *Add Tasks*: Quickly add new tasks to your to-do list.